 b) We would foster emotional literacy in our classroom by nurturing student development, as well as creating an environment that is positive and supportive.
 As teachers, we need to make sure that we understand our own emotional literacy.
 Teachers must be able to express feelings as they come up and model this in a healthy way.
 For example, if a teacher were to hurt themselves by accident, there are a few things that would help students see how a person with high emotional intelligence would act.
 Specifically naming these feelings, staying calm, and coming up with a solution will help students witness healthy emotional literacy and regulation.
-Recognizing our feelings and our students feelings will create emotional literacy vocabulary.
+Recognizing our feelings and our students’ feelings will create emotional literacy vocabulary.
 Vocabulary is essential for fostering emotional literacy.
 We would have emotion charts, boards, and emotion units in and around the classroom.
 Within an emotion unit there would be activities such as naming an emotion and getting students to look through a magazine or book to identify what they think these emotions may look like (Emotional Literacy Bulletin, 2005).
 Additionally, by being able to identify and healthily express emotions students must learn how to problem solve, regulate, and find solutions for these feelings.
 We would nurture this by having an open discussion giving our students tools for regulation such as deep breathing, breathing exercises, relaxing muscles, finding a safe place in the room to have space to calm down, and thinking of happy places.
 Doing all of these things regularly and right away would foster emotional literacy in our classroom.

 Spiritual Development